-All the 14 companies support repetition for group-common PDSCH, with FFS for possible spec impact, e.g., how to configure the repetition of group-common PDSCH, whether the configuration/indication is based on RRC signaling and/or DCI, whether to support different PDSCH repetition configurations for unicast and multicast or for different multicast services, etc.
+All the 15 companies support repetition for group-common PDSCH, with FFS for possible spec impact, e.g., how to configure the repetition of group-common PDSCH, whether the configuration/indication is based on RRC signaling and/or DCI, whether to support different PDSCH repetition configurations for unicast and multicast or for different multicast services, etc.

-8 or 9 companies [Qualcomm, ZTE, vivo?, TD Tech, BBC, Ericsson, CMCC, MTK, OPPO] support CSI feedback for multicast, with FFS for possible spec impact, e.g., the configuration of TRS/CSI-RS for multicast transmission, the configuration of SRS for multicast transmission, etc.
+8 or 9 companies [Qualcomm, ZTE, vivo, TD Tech, BBC, Ericsson, CMCC, MTK, OPPO] support CSI feedback for multicast, with FFS for possible spec impact, e.g., the configuration of TRS/CSI-RS for multicast transmission, the configuration of SRS for multicast transmission, etc.

 Based on companies’ views and the observation, the following initial proposals are made: